 - or find a voter registration application at your library, government offices, or high school!
 Fill it out, sign it, and mail it in!

-- If you have moved to a new address within the same county or have changed your name while remaining in the same county as your current registration, you can update your information online.
+- If you moved to a new address within the same county or changed your name while remaining in the same county, you can update your information online.

 Update your voter registration if you have...